Dear Community Neighbors,

 How tall is the proposed building?
 How will it impact my views?

 We heard concerns from some neighbors, especially owners in Newbury Plaza, about the height of our building.
-To address stakeholder concerns, we have lowered the building by 14 stories, or 30%.
-Now with only 28 stories and at 326' in height, 1130 N. State will be of similar or shorter height than nearby buildings.
+To address stakeholder concerns, we have lowered the building by 30%.
+Now at 345 feet tall,1130 N. State will be of similar height to nearby buildings.

 How many apartments and what types will be built?